 - Create a new branch out of master and name it with the same name as the branch deleted in the previous step.

 - Go to your deployment flow.
-Click on Manage Branches and then click on Recalculate.
+Click on Manage Releases (Manage Branches if you are in v11 or under) and then click on Recalculate.

 - If the other branches linked to the branch of the refreshed sandbox have new changes, the Copado Branch Management application will show you the differences and will perform a validation deployment so that you can sync the new changes into the refreshed sandbox

 If one of the middle sandboxes (integration, testing, etc.) is refreshed and there are pending user stories in this sandbox:

 - Open the latest Promotion record in the user story.

 - Redeploy the promotion into the refreshed sandbox.